 Robyn: yeah it’s amazing!
-Thanks Kathy!
+Thanks, Kathy!

 Kelly: sure I actually, I say I have an interesting story but I think everyone who comes to ICA really has something interesting.
-I used to have a company in scientific services, I sold the company and that lead me to coaching.
+I used to have a company in scientific services, I sold the company and that lead me to coach.

 Kelly: I had a “none compete” clause which was for five years.
 I knew it was my time for a left turn or a new chapter.
 I had experience with hosting hockey families from around the world who were looking for their chance to jump into the NHL.
 I got involved with the team and I knew coaching was where I wanted to be.
 I wanted to formalize what I was already doing.
 And so I research and found ICA it was a perfect fit.
 I enrolled and I guess that was about 5 years ago.

-Kelly: and just recently last month I made a shift and now I’m on the other side of the fence helping potential students who are interested in coach training to understand what that can do for them and also helping to untangle the mistery on certification and the accreditation.
+Kelly: and just recently last month I made a shift and now I’m on the other side of the fence helping potential students who are interested in coach training to understand what that can do for them and also helping to untangle the mystery on certification and the accreditation.

 Kelly: yes and my business is called Yawi and that stands you are absolutely worth it.
-I feel that self worth is a really a root of everything.
+I feel that self-worth is a really a root of everything.

 Kelly: It affects all our aspects of our life so it’s closely linked to underline beliefs.
-My aim is to help my client shift their perspective to understand that they won’t allow anything that isn’t in their direct control to dictate their self worth.
+My aim is to help my client shift their perspective to understand that they won’t allow anything that isn’t in their direct control to dictate their self-worth.

-Kelly: so that’s where I spend my time when I’m outside of ICA.
+Kelly: So that’s where I spend my time when I’m outside of ICA.

 Robyn: Excellent!
-Ok great thanks!
+Ok, great thanks!